Natalia7526/Software-tester-portfolio/README.md

 e) test plan.<br />

 # Courses completed
+1. ISTQB foundation level
-1. The basics of manual software testing with Software Tester on Udemy <br /> https://www.udemy.com/course/kurs-testowania-oprogramowania/
+2. The basics of manual software testing with Software Tester on Udemy <br /> https://www.udemy.com/course/kurs-testowania-oprogramowania/

 # The tools I use:
 a) Jira, <br />